Anti-Mormonism: Opposition to Mormonism in Smith's lifetime

-While the claims of a divine call often received a cold shoulder, the eventual publication of the Book of Mormon, and the official organization of the Church of Christ in 1830 were met with increased opposition on various fronts.

-In New York and Pennsylvania, anti-Mormonism dealt mainly with issues including whether or not Smith actually had the gold plates; whether those plates belonged to the people rather than Smith; whether or not Smith ever really had had visions (at least ones of theological import); Smith's treasure-digging episodes; and alleged occult practices by Smith.

-In Ohio, anti-Mormons focused on the ill-fated banking efforts of the Kirtland Safety Society and other failed economic experiments including the United Order.
+In New York and Pennsylvania, anti-Mormonism concerned whether Smith had factually encountered the so-called golden plates; whether those plates belonged to the people rather than Smith; whether Smith had genuine visions (at least ones of theological import); Smith's treasure-digging episodes; and his alleged occult practices.
+In Ohio, anti-Mormons focused on the ill-fated banking efforts of the Kirtland Safety Society and other failed economic experiments, including the United Order.

-In Missouri, once the gathering place of the Latter Day Saints, Mormons tended to vote as a bloc, wielding "considerable political and economic influence," often unseating local political leadership and earning long-lasting enmity in the sometimes hard-drinking, hard-living frontier communities.
-These differences culminated in hostilities and the eventual issuing of an executive order (since called the Extermination Order) by Missouri governor Lilburn Boggs declaring "the Mormons must be treated as enemies, and must be exterminated or driven from the State."
-Three days later, a renegade militia unit attacked a Mormon settlement at Haun's Mill, resulting in the death of 18 Mormons and no militiamen.
-The Extermination Order was not formally rescinded until 1976.
+In Missouri, once the major gathering place of Latter-day Saints, members tended to vote in elections as a voting bloc, wielding "considerable political and economic influence," often unseating local political leadership and earning long-lasting enmity in the sometimes hard-drinking, hard-living frontier communities.
+The apparent differences between Latter-day Saints and the broader community culminated in hostilities and the eventual issuing of an executive order—later becoming known as "the Extermination Order" by the LDS Church—by Missouri governor Lilburn Boggs, which declared "the Mormons must be treated as enemies, and must be exterminated or driven from the State."
+Three days later, a renegade militia unit attacked a Mormon settlement in Hawn's Mill, resulting in the death of 18 Mormons and no militiamen in the eponymously named Hawn's Mill massacre.
+The so-called Extermination Order was not formally rescinded until 1976.

-In Nauvoo, Illinois, persecutions were often based on the tendency of Mormons to "dominate community, economic, and political life wherever they resided."
-The city of Nauvoo had become the largest in Illinois, the city council was predominantly Mormon, and the Nauvoo Legion (the Mormon militia) had grown to a quarter of the size of the U.S. Army.
-Other issues of contention included polygamy, freedom of speech, anti-slavery views during Smith's presidential campaign, and the deification of man.
-After the destruction of the press of the Nauvoo Expositor and institution of martial law, Joseph Smith was arrested on charges of treason against the state of Illinois and incarcerated in Carthage Jail where he was killed by a mob on June 27, 1844.
-The persecution in Illinois became so severe that most of the residents of Nauvoo fled across the Mississippi River in February 1846.
+In Nauvoo, Illinois, persecutions were often based on the tendency of Mormons to "dominate community, economic, and political life wherever they resided," writes Drew VandeCreek of Northern Illinois University.
+The city of Nauvoo had become the largest in Illinois, and its city council was primarily composed of Latter-day Saints; the Nauvoo Legion—a militia composed of Mormons from the city—had grown to a quarter of the size of the U.S. Army.
+Other issues of contention included the LDS Church’s doctrine on polygamy; freedom of speech; Smith's anti-slavery views expressed during his presidential campaign; and the LDS Church's doctrines on exaltation and human deification.
+After the destruction of the Nauvoo Expositor printing press and institution of martial law, Joseph Smith was arrested on charges of treason against the State of Illinois and incarcerated in Carthage Jail, where he was murdered by an anti-Mormon mob on June 27, 1844.
+Anti-Mormon persecution became so severe in Illinois that most of the residents of Nauvoo fled across the Mississippi River in February 1846.

-In 1847 Mormons established a community hundreds of miles away in the Salt Lake Valley in Utah.
-Beginning in 1849, every federally appointed official left Utah under duress.
-In 1857 President Buchanan concluded that the Mormons in the territory were rebelling against the United States.
-In response, President Buchanan sent one-third of the United States army to Utah in 1857 in what is known as the Utah War.
+In 1847, Mormons established a community hundreds of miles away in the Salt Lake Valley in Utah.
+Beginning in 1849, every federally appointed official left Utah under duress from Mormon pioneers.
+In 1857, President James Buchanan determined that the Mormons in the territory were rebelling against the United States government.
+In response, Buchanan deployed one-third of the US Army to Utah in 1857 to engage in what became the Utah War.